EE2dev/item-explorer/README.md

 ####Column features

 Features can be added to the attributes in the first line of the csv file.
 Multiple features per attribute are possible.
-Features are specified after the corresponding attribute separated by a ":"(colon).
+Features are specified after the corresponding attribute separated by a `:`(colon).

 #####Supported column features: